Cynthia Bailey Says Dealing With Negative Responses To Daughter Noelle’s Coming Out Was ‘Tough’

 “I think it was a really powerful moment in the season that I feel like impacted a lot of people in a positive way,” Noelle shared.

-While Noelle mentioned that coming out created a positive impact, before the scenes airing, Cynthia and Noelle prepared for any negative responses they may receive.
+While Noelle mentioned that coming out created a positive impact, before the scenes airing, Cynthia and Noelle prepared for any potential negative responses.
 The scenes between the mother and daughter were filmed eight months before airing.

 During that time, the two ladies made plans to avoid the haters.
 Noelle used the filter and block capabilities on social media to avoid seeing negative responses.